AmineDjeghri/awesome-os-setup/cuda_pytorch_install.md

     print('Cached:   ', round(torch.cuda.memory_reserved(0)/1024**3,1), 'GB')
 ```

-#### 4.2 Python packages:
+#### 3.3 Python packages:
-- Always use `pip` command in Windows Terminal to install python packages
+- Always use `pip` command in Windows Terminal to install python packages.
-- there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`
+- (need to be updated to automatically choose pytorch gpu/cpu version) there is a requirements.txt that contains the principal data science libraries (without pytorch as you have installed it from the previous line, just do `pip install -r https://raw.githubusercontent.com/AmineDjeghri/BetterWindowsUX/master/requirements.txt`